 Edinburgh, Scotland’s capital city, boasts a wide range of theatres.
 Home to the largest all-seated auditorium in the UK, the Playhouse hosts many big touring shows and one-night only events.
 The theatre has recently welcomed major shows including The Lion King and Evita, and its exciting programme for 2014 includes the West End phenomenon Wicked.

 The Festival Theatre also offer a diverse programme, from plays and popular musical theatre to cutting-edge contemporary dance.
-It recently enjoyed a sell-out run of Michael Morpurgo’s War Horse, and from 25 February - 15 March will welcome MGM's much-loved musical Singin' in the Rain as part of its exciting programme for 2014.
+It recently enjoyed a sell-out run of Michael Morpurgo’s War Horse.

 The King’s Theatre is a beautifully preserved variety venue built in 1906 with a great range of popular shows on offer, while the Traverse, Scotland’s ‘new writing theatre’, embraces innovation and nurtures new talent through a variety of events.
 Don’t miss one of the many writers’ workshops for a chance to get creative, or tune into their Writer’s Podcast to discover Scotland’s theatrical scene.